Twipped/mysequel/README.md

    Anyone who has used node-mysql or mysql2 in production knows the pains when the database server hangs up and the pool doesn't notice it to remove those dead connections.
 MySequel automatically pings all idle connections in the pool every 30 seconds to ensure that no stale connections can remain around.

 5. **Query Retry on Connection Failure**
-   If connection pinging fails to catch a dead connection in time, MySequel will automatically retry any queries that fail due to a connection error.
+   Queries performed directly from the pool object will automatically retry on a different connection if the query fails due to a connection error.

 6. **Usable stack traces**
    Due to the internal structure of mysql2, stack traces produced by query errors never point at the query which caused the error.
 MySequel replaces these unusable stack traces with a trace leading to the originating caller.